foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

 This function performs a blocking data copy from the source tensor to the destination tensor according to the settings in the configuration structure, ``mli_mov_cfg``.
-Any combination of the previously mentioned transformations can be specified.
+Any combination of the previously-mentioned transformations can be specified.
 The destination tensor needs to contain a valid pointer to a large enough buffer.
 The size of this buffer needs to be specified in the capacity field of the destination tensor.
-The other fields of the destination tensor is filled by the move function.
+The other fields of the destination tensor are filled by the move function.
 The function returns after the complete data transfer completes.

 For platforms with a DMA, the synchronous move function internally acquires one or more DMA